 The Internal Revenue Service uses a combination of automated and human processes when selecting which tax returns to audit.
 All tax returns are compared with statistical norms, and those with anomalies undergo three layers of review by personnel.

 Audits then occur either by mail or in meetings at taxpayers’ places of business.
 They can be unpleasant and are sometimes unavoidable.
-Donald Duncan, founder of Chicago-based D3 Financial Counselors, says certain red flags are sure to draw scrutiny.
-Some are easy to sidestep—unreported income, for example.
+Certain red flags are sure to draw scrutiny and some are easy to sidestep—unreported income, for example.
 Others, such as high income, can’t be helped.

 Unreported income is perhaps the easiest-to-avoid red flag and, by the same token, the easiest to overlook.
 Any institution that distributes an individual’s income will report it to the IRS, and the more income sources you have, the greater the difficulty in keeping track.

-Generally speaking, the IRS can be picky about mixing business and personal expenses.
-Meals and entertainment can be allowable, but exceeding the occupational norm by a great amount invites an audit.
-“Meals and entertainment oftentimes can be a blurred line, and the IRS doesn’t like any blurred lines,” Duncan says.
+Generally speaking, the IRS can be strict about mixing business and personal expenses.
+Business meals can be allowable, but exceeding the occupational norm by a great amount invites an audit.
+Business meals oftentimes can be a blurred line, so be sure to document what is and isn't a personal expense.

 Last year the IRS audited about 1% of those earning less than $200,000, and almost 4% of those earning more, according IRS data.
 Raise the threshold to $1 million and the percentage of audited tax returns increases to 12.5%.